 The way you treat patient-reported data matter.
 If done correctly, it has the power to improve the efficiency of your clinical staff.
 It allows them to focus on patient care rather than documentation.
 It also plays a vital role in fighting that monster called physician burnout.

 Does EHR documentation come in the way of you and your patients?
-Do let us know here.
+Find out how we do it..